-All designs, drawings, specifications, notes, artwork, and other work developed in the performance of this agreement are produced for hire and remain the sole property of the State of Alaska and may be used by the State for any other purpose without additional compensation to the contractor.
+All designs, drawing, specifications, notes, artwork, and other work developed in the performance of this agreement are produced for hire and remain the sole property of the State of Alaska and may be used by the State for any other purpose without additional compensation to the contractor.
 The contractor agrees not to assert any rights and not to establish any claim under the design patent or copyright laws.
-Nevertheless, if the contractor does mark such documents with a statement suggesting they are trademarked, copyrighted, or otherwise protected against the State's unencumbered use or distribution, the contractor agrees that this paragraph supersedes any such statement and renders it void.
 The contractor, for a period of three years after final payment under this contract, agrees to furnish and provide access to all retained materials at the request of the Project Director.
 Unless otherwise directed by the Project Director, the contractor may retain copies of all the materials.

 Article 11.
-Governing Law; Forum Selection
+Governing Law.

 This contract is governed by the laws of the State of Alaska.
-To the extent not otherwise governed by Article 3 of this Appendix, any claim concerning this contract shall be brought only in the Superior Court of the State of Alaska and not elsewhere.
+All actions concerning this contract shall be brought in the Superior Court of the State of Alaska.